Best Workout Apps

 Manual

 A manual treadmill has no motor and must be propelled by the lower body muscles of the user.
-This allows for a more fluid change of speeds, as the belt will speed up and slow down as the runner does.
-It will also feel closer to normal running as you have to work to move the belt, unlike a motorized treadmill.
+This allows for a more fluid change of speeds, as the belt will speed up and slow down with the runner’s effort.
+It will also feel closer to normal running, as you have to work to move the belt unlike a motorized treadmill.
 These can be great for high-intensity interval training.

 Trueform Trainer in the gym.